kenzonobre/Evolutionary-fish/docs/installation.md

 make run
 ```

-### Menu
+## Menu

-The interface has a simple menu which you can see some important information of the simulation.
+The interface has a simple menu where you can see some important information of the simulation.
 You can also press :
 - key **i** to increase the simulation speed.
 - key **d** to decrease the simulation speed.
 - key **e** to evolve the generation before the timer go to 0.